baindlapranayraj/proof-of-blogs/rust_compiler_for_dummies.md

 />
 <br/>

-I don't expect you to know all the terms shown in the picture above, but don't worry—by the end of this blog, you will understand all of them.
+I don't expect you to know all the terms shown in the picture above, but don't worry by the end of this blog, you will understand all of them.
 Let's go step by step, peeling back each layer to understand what happens while compiling our code.

 Keeping this big picture in mind, let's start peeling the Orange 🍊.